Case Study & Web Development

 • Visuals and examples: support for non-text learning preferences

-User Survey
+Survey Findings

 We conducted surveys with electrical apprentices to understand their study habits, main struggles, and the tools they use.
 Common difficulties included not knowing where to start, organizing information across sources, and learning from dense, jargon-filled textbooks—all of which contributed to cognitive overload.